 A Norwegian study published in 2004, observed a direct correlation between salt intake and GERD.
 The study highlighted that participants who added more common table salt to meals were 70% more likely to suffer from heartburn than those who did not.
 In the same study, it was observed that the consumption of salted fish or meat more than three times a week increased the risk of GERD by 50 percent.
-Similarly, it was also observed that adding extra common table salt or sodium chloride to meals also increased the risk of acid reflux.
+Similarly, it was also observed that adding extra common table or sodium chloride to meals also increased the risk of acid reflux.

 Excessive intake of common salt is one of the contributing factors towards fluid retention in the body, resulting in weight gain.
 Studies observed that obesity drives GERD.
 People who eat out a lot, in restaurants that don’t pay enough attention to the oils used tend to have greasier, trans-fat laden food.
 Such food also often needs greater amounts of seasoning, usually by way of common table salt, to mask the poor taste of the food.
 Processed packaged foods too tend to contain more sodium, because it ‘masks’ a person’s ability to taste the poor quality of foods and increases the perception of ‘pleasure’ in the food.
 This has further potential to increase the risk of heartburn.